AdobeDocs/workfront.en/help/workfront-proof/wp-tech-corner/troubleshooting/speed-issue.md

 ## Establish which part of the system is slow

-When you use `Workfront Proof`, you might be working with the Dashboard, for example, managing folder content and users or with the `Workfront` Proof Viewer: conducting a `proof` review, checking the comments already made, and so on.
+When you use Workfront Proof, you might be working with the Dashboard, for example, managing folder content and users or with the Workfront Proof Viewer: conducting a proof review, checking the comments already made, and so on.

 Determining which exact part of the system is slow is the first step in troubleshooting speed issues.
-When you report `Workfront Proof` being slow, make sure to describe the following:
+When you report Workfront Proof being slow, make sure to describe the following:

 * Are you experiencing slowness in any other webpages?
-* Does the problem occur in the Dashboard or `Workfront Proof` Viewer?
+* Does the problem occur in the Dashboard or Workfront Proof Viewer?
-* Which exact part of the system is slow? (e.g. processing a new `proof` or opening a comment in `Workfront Proof` Viewer)
+* Which exact part of the system is slow? (e.g. processing a new proof or opening a comment in Workfront Proof Viewer)

 ## Run traceroute and ping tests